groupdocs-metadata/GroupDocs.Metadata-for-.NET/Examples/README.md

 * Right click on solution and press "Enable NuGet package Restore"
 * Build the project.

+In other case, it is possible that Visual Studio is unable to automatically add APIs references due to Visual Studio version differences.
+In this case, please add references of missing APIs manually.

 For more details, see [How to Run Examples](http://groupdocs.com/docs/display/metadatanet/How+to+Run+Examples).